 By law, all children of compulsory school age must receive a suitable full-time education.
 As a parent or guardian, you have a legal responsibility to make sure this happens.
 We take pride in our attendance figures and work with parents and carers to maintain such consistency.

-New persistent absence guidelines
+Persistent absence guidelines

 - Regular contact with home

 - Collecting pupils from home with parental support